 When I had Jake I was shocked at how active and busy he was as a toddler.
 I mean I would go to these baby groups and watch the little girls sit and play quietly with toys, play acting, smiling sweetly at their Mums and then I’d look at Jake… That’s if I could find him!
 He was usually just gone.
 I mean he could walk at 10 months so what did I expect, eh?
-He had watched and learnt and decided that he wanted to walk before he could crawl (true story) Continue reading “7 Reasons Why My Crazy Toddler Is Making Me Grey!!”
+He had watched and learnt and decided that he wanted to walk before he could crawl (true story) and that is exactly what he did.
+Most of the time I’d find him at the door trying to escape from these playgroups which is why I stopped going to them.
+He liked the outdoors, he liked to run free and he knew his mind.Continue reading “7 Reasons Why My Crazy Toddler Is Making Me Grey!!”

 Preparing to bring a new arrival home from hospital is an important task and one area I have been thinking about is something that will help to make Jake feel included and entertained whilst I am nursing his baby brother; a nursing box.
 This will be a special box that he can go to at any time for when he is feeling bored or possibly left out and will keep him happily occupied whilst I am otherwise engaged.
 I know he will have a good understanding at his age but it will all still be very strange and new to him and as he has been the only child for 4 years I want him to feel as though his needs are also being thought about.

 So, I have had a little hunt around on the internet to find items that will suit his needs and these are what have grabbed my attention and are going on my wishlist.Continue reading “Nursing Box Ideas To Keep Your Toddler Entertained”

 With a new baby on the way we felt it was time to put some focus onto Jake.
 We decided the best way to do this was to update his bedroom before we begin on the new nursery.
-His room has been kept almost the same since he was born and as he will be four this year we felt it was time for it to shift from nursery status to little boys room.
-Continue reading “From Nursery To Toddler Room In A Few Simple Steps”
+His room has been kept almost the same since he was born and as he will be four this year we felt it was time for it to shift from nursery to toddler room.
+This is how we achieved it in a few simple steps…

 Back in the day, when I was at school, you were there to learn and this meant the classes were usually pretty serious.
 I always did well in the interactive classes– Music, Science, English– but I struggled with Maths from the start.
 For me, it was always explained in a very complicated way.
 If I can relate information I am given to practical situations and it seems logical to me I can take it all in and learn and perhaps if it had all been made more fun I may have been much more engaged.
 It wasn’t until I failed my Maths GCSE and had to re-do a year at college that I found a teacher who finally made it all ‘click’.
 Continue reading “Making Learning Fun with Little House of Science”